Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/active-exposures.md

 </IntroText>

 :::tip Available in private beta
-Active exposures is currently available in private beta.
+Active exposures is currently available in private beta to dbt Cloud Enterprise accounts.
 To join the beta, contact your account representative.
 :::

 Active exposures integrate with [auto exposures](/docs/cloud-integrations/auto-exposures-tableau) and uses your `dbt build` job to ensure that Tableau extracts are updated regularly.